 When your account is placed into a Currently Not Collectible status, that means that your tax debt is removed from the IRS’ active collection status.
 You may owe less than $10,000 (the minimum for an Offer in Compromise) or you have some assets that may not be accessible to you.
 The Statute of Limitations will continue to run out on the collectibilty of your tax debt.
 Contact us today so we can help you determine if you qualify.

-I am Dave Rosa.
-It is my pleasure and duty to provide all who call for their free consultation a complete and thorough evaluation.
+The tax professionals at Flat Fee Tax Service provide valuable IRS tax debt help at a very affordable fee.
+Our teams are located in San Diego, CA and Clearwater, Fl.
+It is our pleasure and duty to provide all who call for their free consultation a complete and thorough evaluation.
 Our conversation will take 20 to 30 minutes to complete.
 When we finish, you will know what all of your tax relief options.

 Our team of tax professionals not only have a stellar record of success, but we provide our clients with very affordable tax debt help.